mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 - **Durability**: A system has durability when you receive a successful commit message, and you can be sure that your changes are reflected to the system and will survive any system failure that might occur after that time.
 Basically, when you commit, your changes are permanent and won’t be lost.

 ### What is the difference between a local and a global transaction?
-- **Local transation** plays one single resource: db, or message broker
+- **Local transactions** are resource-specic, such as a transaction associated with a JDBC connection.
-- **Global transaction** allows to span multiple transactional resources, like distributed transaction management.
+- **Global transaction** allows to span multiple transactional resources, typically relational databases and message queues.
-  - Global transactions requires a dedicated transaction manager.
+- Spring resolves the disadvantages of global and local transactions.
+It lets application developers use a **consistent programming model in any environment**.

 ## Is a transaction a cross cutting concern?
 How is it implemented by Spring?

 Yes, transaction management is a cross-cutting concern.

-**Declarative transaction management**.
+**Declarative transaction management** is **non-invasive**.
 **AOP** is used to decorate beans with transactional behavior.
 This means that when we annotate classes or methods with `@Transactional`, a proxy bean will be created to provide the transactional behavior, and it is wrapped around the original bean.
-It's **non-invasive**.
 AOP proxies use two infrastructure beans for this:
 1. `TransactionInterceptor`
 2. An implementation of `PlatformTransactionManager` interface.
 E.g.,
     1. DataSourceTransactionManager